 "Fatal Head Shot - Shooter's Location"

 I have also calculated that the elevation of this location is sufficient to shoot over the limo windshield at Z-frame 313 while the President was an easy target because he was directly facing the south parking lot.
 Furthermore, I think that this shooter was hidden in the back of a pickup truck or a van, and thus slightly raised from the ground.

 In the following limo drawing, I marked the position of the Connallys, Jackie Kennedy and JFK.
 One can thus note that neither the Connallys, nor Jackie Kennedy were obstacles to a shot originating from the south parking lot.

-I shall also add that the movement of JFK's head can be compared to the one of a pool ball which goes diagonally backwards and to the right when you strike it on the left edge.
+For a better understanding, I shall add that the movement of JFK's head can be compared to the one of a pool ball which goes diagonally backwards and to the right when you strike it on the left edge.